MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 Users are able to toggle back to classic Outlook for Windows anytime.

 > [!IMPORTANT]
 > Users won't see steps 1 or 2 when launching new Outlook through protocols like mailto and .ics.
 However, they will see the prompt in step 3.
 If users select **Switch now** in the prompt, they won't be switched immediately.
-Instead, they'll be switched the next time they launch classic Outlook for Windows.
+Instead, they'll be switched the next time they launch classic Outlook from Windows.

 ### Prerequisite to enabling the policy